Euclidae/chip-8-emulator/README.md

 **Euclidae** is a passionate developer with interests in Rust programming, RPG games, and anime (especially Naruto).
 Check out more projects at [github.com/Euclidae](https://github.com/Euclidae).

 ## Todo
 ** Fix that Light and Dark mode toggler.
+It doesn't work on Fedora for some reason.
+Works fine on windows.
 Will be on hiatus for a bit to focus on Alcides. **